 Ms. Zordel is a lawyer with extensive experience in corporate finance, securities regulatory compliance and corporate governance.
-A partner in the Securities Group at Gardiner Roberts LLP, she is also a Commissioner and Audit Committee member of the Ontario Securities Commission and Chair of the Condominium Authority of Ontario.
+A partner in the Securities Group at Gardiner Roberts LLP, she is also Chair of the Condominium Authority of Ontario and a Panel Member for the Ontario Securities Commission Tribunal.
 Academically, she is the Co-Director and a Course Director for the Osgoode Part-time LL.M. program in securities law.
 Ms. Zordel has a Bachelor of Commerce from the University of Saskatchewan and a LL.B./J.D./LL.M.
 (Securities) from Osgoode Hall Law School.